kontor-project/blog/content/post/composite-aircraft-building-materials-and-methods.md

 # What Is The Best Way To Get Rid Of A Cucumber?

 If you're like me, then you're probably not a great fan of the cucumber taste.
 But if you're like me you also enjoy Japanese food.
 So here's what you can do to turn a mediocre cucumber into a heavenly dish: after washing it, slice it as thinly as possible.
 This is a great way to train your chopping skills.
 Pat the sliced cucumber dry, and place in a bowl with about one part soy sauce and one part rice vinegar, just enough to soak the cucumber slices.
-Add some sesame seeds, red pepper flakes if you want spices, and some green onion.
+Add some sesame seeds, red pepper flakes if you want it to be spicy, and some green onion.
 Let it sit for about 20min, and you've got yourself a delicious cucumber salad, reminiscent of Sunomono you can get at sushi restaurants.

 # What Method Should We Use?

 Most of the aircraft will consist of foam.
 The wings, rear end of the fuselage, and tail do not need to house anything other than the odd wire or cable to actuate control surfaces.
-This means that we can mold the almost entire structure out of foams.
+This means that we can almost model the entire structure out of foams.
 Which foam should we use?
 Great question.
 It seems like polyurethane and polyvinyl chloride are more common in aircraft construction, however polystyrene seems to be more readily available.
-Perhaps we can use polystyrene or the first few attempts at building composite structures.
+Perhaps we can use polystyrene or the first few attempts at building composite structures, and see where to go from there.

 While it is possible to build a negative mold for the outer shell, it seems like that will not be cost effective.
 It also seems like some builders are starting to opt for doing the layup on the core itself, leaving the core in.
 This works for small wings, but for large wings (such as a glider's), we might have to find a way to remove the core after the wing is built.
 But it is a lot easier to experiment with doing the layup on the core and leaving the core in, than to build a wing without a core.
 If doing the layup on a core structure just does not work, we can always try making a mold.
 So here's our next decision: the layup will be done on the core structure, and we will leave the core inside, unless we find the wings to be too heavy, in which case we might have to find a way to remove the cores.
+There are chemicals out there that can eat up the foam without harming the shell.

 Different parts of the aircraft will be subject to different conditions.
 The fuselage in general should be stiff and lightweight.
 We don't want a wobbly tail, and we don't really want the rear end of the fuselage weighing anything at all.
 This seems to suggest that we use carbon fiber for the fuselage.

-If you've ever seen a picture of a glider flying versus a glider on the ground, you have a basic idea of how much the wings of a glider can flex.
+If you've ever seen a picture of a glider flying versus a glider on the ground, you have a basic idea of how much the wings can flex.
 Fiberglass is far more flexible than carbon fiber, so it makes more sense to use fiberglass for the wings (even if fiberglass has a higher density).
 This could change if the wings turn out too heavy and frail.

 Finally, we need to decide on a kind of resin.
 It seems clear that epoxies are the friendliest resin to use when building with a foam-core lightweight structure (such as an airplane).
 So it's safe to say we'll use epoxy for the resin.